FranciscoLemos03/FranciscoLemos03/README.md

 ### Hi there, im Francisco Lemos 👋

+- 👱 I’m 19yo.
 - 🔭 I’m currently working on Deloitte.
+- 👨‍🎓 I’m currently studing on Instituto Politecnico do Cávado e do Ave in Computer Science and engineering
 - 🌱 I’m currently learning ServiceNow and JavaScript
-- 👨‍🎓 I’m currently studing on Instituto Politecnico do Cávado e do Ave

 ##